syobonaction/ctpsg/Readme.md

 ## Updating
 In order to share your changes, install the Obsidian Git plugin

-Run the following commands
+Run the following command
-Git stage current file
-Git commit
-Git push
+Git create backup